Lama-DCIpython/DjangoRest_tutorial/README.md

 The  "books": "http://127.0.0.1:8000/books/" will appear now on your homepage //127.0.0.1:8000

-## adding a html template with a books list to your homepage
+## Adding a html template with a books list to your homepage
-to be continued
+#todo still to be continued\

 To the `tutorial/quickstart/views.py` file add:

 ```python